hievemle/i310d/README.md

 ## Attributes

-Contract End Date (string) - the date at which the school stopped receiving funding\n Contract Amount (integer) - the dollar amount of funding the school received\n Primary City/Borough (string) - inner boroughs/cities within New York City, the same column in 2 different data sets Mean Scale Score (float) - the average score of each borough's ELA scores
+Contract End Date (string) - the date at which the school stopped receiving funding, Contract Amount (integer) - the dollar amount of funding the school received, Primary City/Borough (string) - inner boroughs/cities within New York City, the same column in 2 different data sets, Mean Scale Score (float) - the average score of each borough's ELA scores

 ## Data.World